 The plant family Verbenaceae was named and described by Jean Henri Jaume Saint-Hilaire in Exposition des Familles Naturelles in 1805.

-As of 12-19-21 when this page was last updated, Plants of the World Online lists 31 genera in this family commonly known as the Verbena or Vervain family.
-I have identified 4 species of wildflowers in the family on my farm and a friend’s farm.
+As of 1-16-23 when this page was last updated, Plants of the World Online lists 31 genera in this family commonly known as the Verbena or Vervain family.
+I have identified 4 species of wildflowers in the family on the family farm and a friend’s farm.
 You can click on the plant’s name under the photos to go to their own pages.

 For more information about this family of plants, please click on the links below.
 The links take you directly to the information about the family.